 Baja is one of the most preferred tourist destinations as it offers sailing, surfing, and deep-sea fishing.
 Traditionally, the peninsula has provided fun for youthful miscreants from the USA in both the border region to the north and, more recently, at the far end of the peninsula in the resort towns of Los Cabos.

 The Baja peninsula offers an interesting mix of cultures from Latino, Hispanic, and Anglo influences.
 The Baja region varies considerably from the Mexican “mainland,” with its lifestyle and identity within Mexico attributed to the influx of visitors.
 Spanish and English are the most widely spoken languages in Baja.

 Baja California was the political capital of “old California,” and historical remains of the colonies can be found.
 Camping and hiking are very popular due to plenty of opportunities.

 Cities in Baja full of favorite tourist attractions include Tijuana, El Rosario, and Cabo San Lucas.
 La Paz is the capital city of the Mexican state of Baja California Sur.

 The state of Baja California Sur has one of the lowest crime rates in Mexico.
 That is one of the reasons that 80% of 1 million Americans living in Mexico reside on the Baja peninsula.

-Tourists can indulge in Whale Watching, Driving and Snorkeling, Kayaking, Fishing and Cave and Nature Paintings.
-Fish Tacos of Baja are famous.
-Also there are Mexican and Chinese restaurants that offer their traditional menus.
+Tourists can indulge in Whale Watching, Scuba Diving and Snorkeling, Kayaking, Fishing, and Cave and Nature Paintings.
+Fish Tacos of Baja is famous.
+Also, there are Mexican and Chinese restaurants that offer their traditional menus.

 More Information & Links